jgpws/the-m-x/readme.txt

 The M.X. includes support for Infinite Scroll and Tiled Galleries in Jetpack.

 == Changelog ==

+= 1.3.6 May 15 2020 =
+Fixed color overrides for Gutenberg generated colors.
+Added Skrollr compatibility to Gutenberg galleries.

 = 1.3.5 May 7 2020 =
 Fixed rendering issues for the layout in mobile sizes.
 Restored proper styling for search results page.
 Removed duplicate style rules.